sign up log in

 The bloody toilet paper!
 I suspect some people haven't needed to buy any since...

 The issue with the toilet paper was the size.
-If you sell twice and many tins of beans in a couple hrs, it's not very obvious.
+If you sell twice as many tins of beans in a couple hrs, it's not very obvious.
 12 packs of bog rolls are fairly volumetric, so sell a few more quickly, the shelves look bare.
 Post some pics of bare shelves online, all of a sudden you get battles to the death in the TP roll aisle.

 "Overseas visitor arrivals were 385,400 in January 2026, an increase of +15,200",